Parent–teacher association: PTA

-Most public and private elementary and middle schools have either a PTA (public schools only), a parent–teacher organization (PTO) or an equivalent local organization.
-These organizations also exist (though less frequently) at high schools and preschools.
+Most public and private elementary and middle schools have either a PTA (public schools only), a parent–teacher organization (PTO), or an equivalent local organization.
+These organizations also exist, although less frequently, at high schools and preschools.
 Every person who joins a local PTA automatically becomes a member of both the state's PTA and National PTA.
 PTA membership – including the number of affiliated units and of individual members – has been declining for several decades.

 Today, there are 54 PTA congresses: U.S. states, the District of Columbia, the U.S. Virgin Islands, Puerto Rico and Europe (military families, through the U.S. Department of Defense).
 There are 23,000 local organizations recognized by the National PTA in the United States.